HarveyBurton96/battleships/README.md

 - ### Input validation
     - The game will keep a track of which coordinates the players have already fired upon and display a reject message if they enter the same coordinates twice.
-    - The game also checks that two numbers separated by a comma within the range of 1 to 5, i.e., the possible coordinates of the board.
+    - The game also checks that two numbers are separated by a comma within the range of 1 to 5 which are the possible coordinates of the board.

     ![Previously fired coordinates screenshot](assets/images/input%20error.png)